 Before you roll your sleeves up and get your business off the ground, you first need to test whether your idea is feasible.
 A structured feasibility check doesn’t have to be hard, but it will highlight major areas you need to consider, including any potential risks.

 To succeed in business you first need an idea that is achievable.
 After that, you’ll also need a clear understanding of what is involved in reaching your goals and how you’re going to get there.

 If you have a great idea for a new business but don’t know where to start, this blog is for you.
 We’ll take you through an 9-step feasibility test to check whether your idea will make enough money to cover your costs and make a profit.
-(Startup owners may want to read this post, in conjunction with this one, to get extra guidance on how to supercharge an approach to success.)

 1. Create a strong unique brand

 Your business needs to stand out and a strong brand is integral to this.
 As part of this you’ll need to check your business name doesn’t conflict with that of another business.
 To do so, check the free online registers provided by the Intellectual Property Office of New Zealand (IPONZ) and the NZ Companies Office.